stubbles/stubbles-console/README.md

 ### Reserved exit codes

+* 10 Returned when one of the command line options or arguments for the app contains an error.
 * 20 Returned when an uncatched exception occurred during the run of the console app class.